BY3D/COMP421P3/README.md

 ## The Relational Schema

 The relational schema defines the SQL tables of KABY.
-Around 300 realistic records were created for the project, with the records representing the worldwide logistical activities of KABY
+Around 300 realistic records were created for the project, with the records representing the worldwide logistical activities of KABY.
+A sample of the records can be provided upon request

 ### The Entities